Eating Jamun During Pregnancy

 7. Promotes Cardiovascular Health

 Let’s not forget the heart-healthy benefits of eating jamun.
-It regulates blood pressure level, which in turn, substantially lowers your risk of heart attacks in the future.
+It regulates blood pressure levels, which in turn, substantially lowers your risk of heart attacks in the future.
 Jamun also reduces inflammation, thus, protecting the heart vessels.

 8. Prevents Premature Delivery